 Sec.
-4657S NSSLA Premises and Other Fixed Assets.
+4657S Non-Stock Savings and Loan Associations Premises and Other Fixed Assets.
 The following rules shall govern the premises and other fixed assets of NSSLAs.

-§ 4657S.1 Accounting for NSSLAs premises; Other fixed assets.
-NSSLA premises, furniture, fixture and equipment shall be accounted for using the cost model under PAS 16 "Property, Plant and Equipment"
+§ 4657S.1 Accounting for non-stock savings and loans associations premises; other fixed assets.
+NSSLAs premises, furniture, fixture and equipment shall be accounted for using the cost model under PAS 16 "Property, Plant and Equipment".
+(Circular No. 494 dated 20 September 2005)